Learn how to get the most out of the service every month.

 Our process ensures that we keep moving forward working on your Queue efficiently, by keeping only requests that are actionable on our side.

-🚨Make sure your queue is always updated and ready to to be worked on!
+🚨 Make sure your queue is always updated and ready to be worked on!

 💡 Tips & Tricks!
 Always submit small requests in big quantities rather than huge, complex projects all in one.
-Keep your queue full with small recurrent tasks (for complex projects please divide them in smaller sets).
+Keep your queue full of small recurrent tasks (for complex projects please divide them into smaller sets).
 Be specific!
 Communicate!
 Have a plan!

 2. Submit efficient requests aka The Brief

-The design brief is your roadmap to describe the view, objectives and strategy of a specific creative project, maximizing the chance of an end result that you will love.
-Whether you’re an entrepreneur, a creative agency or part of a big corporation, a good design brief is the blueprint to the project's success.
+The design brief is your roadmap to describe the view, objectives, and strategy of a specific creative project, maximizing the chance of an end result that you will love.
+Whether you’re an entrepreneur, a creative agency, or part of a big corporation, a good design brief is a blueprint to the project's success.

 💡Tips & Tricks!